-Day County Community Foundation (DCCF) Board of Directors will use the following criteria in awarding grants.
-Please use this as a guideline to determine the eligibility of your project for DCCF funding.
+Day County Community Foundation Board of Directors will use the following criteria in awarding grants.
+Please use this as a guideline to determine the eligibility of your project for funding by the Foundation.

 - Discrimination: Applicants proposing services exclusively to one gender, age, or race will be closely scrutinized for discriminatory practices.
 Funding will be based on the needs of the individuals being served.

-- Innovation: DCCF’s goal is to fund a mix of ongoing, established projects as well as new, innovative projects that address a community need or concern.
+- Innovation: The Foundation’s goal is to fund a mix of ongoing, established projects as well as new, innovative projects that address a community need or concern.

-- Project Longevity: Projects may be ongoing, or end and begin in the same calendar year.
+- Project Longevity: Projects may be ongoing, or begin and end in the same calendar year.
 While applications for multi-year funding are encouraged, there is no promise of funds for future years.